netdata/blog/content/posts/open-source-contributions.md

 At Netdata, we have a pretty comprehensive [contributing document](https://github.com/netdata/netdata/blob/master/CONTRIBUTING.md) that we maintain at `CONTRIBUTING.md`.
 In this document, we outline the various ways that people can contribute to Netdata.

-Be clear about where you need help, and how people can best help.
-Don't allow potential contributors to be confused or feel inadequate.

-To help on this front, be clear and specific about how people of all skill levels could potentially contribute to your project.
-For those who have never contributed code to a project before, ask them to drop a GitHub star on the project or offer feedback via the issues.
+In your `CONTRIBUTING.md` document, you should be clear and specific about how people of all skill levels could potentially contribute to your project.
+For those who have never contributed code to a project before, ask them to drop a GitHub star on the project or create an issue to offer constructive criticism.
 For more advanced contributors, make clear the areas where your project needs the most work.
 Maybe that's improving documentation, or perhaps that's a new feature that's been heavily requested by users.

 This document is also an excellent opportunity to mention that code of conduct, along with other philosophies by which your project operates.
-For Netdata, that's performance, meaningful metrics, automated testing, a distributed framework, support for many operating systems, included documentation, and future maintenance.
+For Netdata, that's **performance**, **meaningful metrics**, **automated testing**, a **distributed framework**, **support for many operating systems**, included **documentation**, and **future maintenance**.

 Make sure this document also explains how you handle workflows and processes like pull requests and code reviews.
-Do you want contributors to work off the main repo, or fork it and work there?
+Do you want contributors to work off the main repo, or fork it to their own GitHub account and work there?
 How do you tag issues?
 How do you differentiate between code that's ready to be merged and code that's still in progress?

-The critical part here is clarity.
-Upon reading this document, potential contributors should `1)` be able to self-select their skill level according to your definitions, `2)` know where to look next, and `3)` feel as though they can meaningfully help the project move forward.
-It might feel like micromanaging, but it's creating efficiency.
-Everyone is on limited time, and a good `CONTRIBUTING.md` document makes sure people can get started as quickly as possible.
+Clarity is paramount in your `CONTRIBUTING.md` document.
+Upon reading this document, potential contributors should `1)` be able to self-select their skill level according to your definitions, `2)` know where to look next to create their first contribution, and `3)` feel as though they can meaningfully help the project move forward.

+You might feel like you're micromanaging, but you're actually building efficiency and clarity into the onboarding process.
+Everyone is on limited time, and a good `CONTRIBUTING.md` document makes sure people can get started as seamlessly as possible.

 ### Tell people their issue matters, even if you can't fix it

-A graveyard of unanswered issues is the worst look for an open-source project.
-Upon seeing it, most visitors assume the maintainer doesn't care about their users or the project is dead.
+The worst look for an open-source project: A graveyard of ignored issues from users.

+Most visitors assume the maintainer doesn't care about their users or the project is dead.

 When someone requests a feature for your project, it's because they have a certain amount of passion for it.
 They want it to be better.
 They think it could be more powerful and useful for more people, but their requests are often misguided.
 Maybe it's outside the scope of your project, or is too complex to handle.
 Maybe it's just a bad idea.

 As Hacker News user marknadal [writes](https://news.ycombinator.com/user?id=marknadal):

-> But the people who "Why isn't this written in X language?" or "Here's a PR to turn tabs into spaces" are honestly well-intended but naive and short-sighted.
+> But the people who [write] "Why isn't this written in X language?" or "Here's a PR to turn tabs into spaces" are honestly well-intended but naive and short-sighted.

-As a busy maintainer, it's tempting to ignore these types of issues or PRs, but doing so ensures the user never gets passionate enough to contribute.
-Instead, consider pointing them to the documentation that explains the code around their issue (you have good documentation, right?) and you might be able to inspire them to do more.
+As a busy maintainer, it's tempting to ignore these types of issues or PRs, but doing so ensures that user's passion never translates into contribution.
+Whatever passion remains will fizzle out and they'll move elsewhere.
+Instead, consider pointing them to the documentation that explains the code around their issue (you have good documentation, right?) and you might be able to inspire them to do pitch in without having to address their issue directly.

 ### Tag specific issues with 'good first issue'

 Here at Netdata, we often drop the `good first issue` tag on issues or feature requests around plugins, alarms, and integrations, because working on those don't require contributors to understand every line of `C` that goes into Netdata.
 For example, we're always looking for help building [better alarms](https://github.com/netdata/netdata/issues/4727), which use configuration files with a Netdata-specific syntax.
 If someone wants to help us here, they only need to learn the configuration syntax to get started.
-And doing so will teach them a great deal about the application's underlying structure, setting them up nicely for a more complex contribution in the future.
+Doing so will teach them a great deal about Netdata's underlying structure, setting them up nicely for a more complex contribution in the future.

-For us, tagging is a simple action that helps drive new potential contributors toward the areas where they can be most helpful.
+Tagging is a simple action that helps drive new potential contributors toward the areas where they can be most helpful.

 Whenever you do use the `good first issue` tag, make sure you have solid documentation to support it.
 That's what we do with [extensive documentation](https://docs.netdata.cloud/health/) about how to write alarm configuration files.
 If you don't have documentation for that part of your codebase, then the issue isn't a good first issue after all.

 If nothing else, the global search on GitHub for [`good first issue`](https://github.com/search?q=label%3A+good+first+issue) returns more than 200,000 results.
-Maybe someone will perform that very search and stumble across your project for the first time.
+Maybe an eager developer will perform that very search and stumble across your project for the first time.

 ### Encourage contributions in documentation

-Imagine that you get 100 clones/installs of your code every day.
-But 10% of those people have trouble with the installation process.
-Half of those—5 people every day—file an issue asking for help from you, the maintainer, or the community at large.
-You can either spend your valuable time helping them or let the questions go unanswered.
+Imagine that you get 100 clones/installs of your code every day. but 10% of those people have trouble with the installation process.
+Half of that 10%—5 people every day—file an issue asking for help because they couldn't understand the documentation.
+You can either spend your valuable time helping them or let the questions go unanswered, creating the aforementioned graveyard.
 Either way, it's a bad look for your project.

-Now, let's say a contributor comes along and rewrites the installation procedure documentation to eliminate those five issues.
-They've just saved you an enormous about of time and effort.
-How can you say that fix is less important than a new feature?
+Now, let's say a contributor comes along and rewrites the installation procedure documentation cut the installation failure rate from 10% to 2%.
+Not you're only seeing 1 issue per day, and that contributor just saved you an enormous about of time and effort.

+As a maintainer, your primary job is to keep the project alive, and better documentation is almost always more important than a new feature, even if the former is far less sexy.

-Fixing typos and smoothing out sentences has value, too.
-It's all part of creating a polished, professional piece of code.
-By encouraging these contributions, you'll be casting a wider net and will inevitably capture some people you might have otherwise missed.
+Improving documentation, fixing typos, and smoothing out sentences is all part of creating a polished, professional codebase.
+By encouraging contributions to documentation, you'll be casting a wider net and will inevitably capture some people you might have otherwise missed.

 ## Keeping contributors around

 The longer a contributor sticks around, the better they'll get at working with you, your code, and anyone else who might be pitching in.
 Conversely, losing a high-value contributor levels an enormous cost on the project.

 Of course, you'll experience a certain amount of unavoidable attrition over time.
 People get new jobs, move, start families, and experience tough times.
 You can't prevent every departure, but you can rely on a few best practices to keep contributors around for as long as possible.

 But you can keep people around by following a pretty simple rule: **Contributors are volunteers, and gratefulness always flows toward volunteers.** They are not lucky to have the opportunity to work on your project.
 You are lucky to benefit from their time and expertise.